Diversifying Policy Behaviors with Extrinsic Behavioral Curiosity: Introduction

 \section{Introduction}

 Imitation learning (IL) enables intelligent systems to quickly learn complex tasks by learning from demonstrations, which is particularly useful when manually designing a reward function is difficult.
 IL has been applied to many real-world scenarios such as autonomous driving \citep{driving}, robotic manipulation \citep{manipulation}, surgical skill learning \citep{surgical}, and drone control \citep{drone}.
 The concept of IL relies on the idea that experts can showcase desired behaviors, when they are unable to directly code them into a pre-defined program.
 This makes IL applicable to any system requiring autonomous behavior that mirrors expertise \citep{IL_survey}.
+IL can be divided into two paradigms: behavior cloning (BC), which mimics expert's exact state-action pairs via supervised-learning, and inverse reinforcement learning (IRL), which infers a reward function from expert demonstration and uses reinforcement learning (RL) to learn the policy.

 However, traditional IL methods tend to replicate only the specific strategies demonstrated by the expert.
-If the expert demonstrations cover a narrow range of scenarios, the model may struggle when faced with new or unseen situations.
+If the expert demonstrations cover a narrow range of scenarios, the IL may struggle when faced with new or unseen situations.
 Additionally, IL faces challenges in stochastic environments where outcomes are uncertain or highly variable.
 Since the expert’s actions may not capture all possible states or contingencies, IL often struggles to learn an optimal strategy for every scenario \citep{IL_survey}.
 These limitations are further exacerbated when the demonstration data is limited, as the IL algorithm will only learn specific expert behavior patterns.
 Hence, traditional IL methods are significantly constrained due to the lack of ability to learn diverse behavior patterns to adapt to stochastic and dynamic environments.
+Moreover, since BC is much more susceptive to the aforementioned challenges \cite{BC_limitation}, this work will mainly focus on IRL as our IL paradigm.